samuelvolpone/samuelvolpone.github.io/RainfallinAustraila.md

 combined_plot
 ```

-4. For the categorical variables, plot bar charts for the different values of `y`.
+4. For the categorical variables, plot bar charts for the different values of RainTomorrow.
 ```{r}
 # Location WindGustDir WindDir9am WindDir3pm